HyungkyuKimDev/Chat_Assistant/README_KR_JP/README_jp.md

     def gpt_send_anw(self, question: str):
         self.gpt_standard_messages = [{"role": "assistant",
                                        "content": f"You're a assistant robot for senior in USA.
 Your name is robot. " f"Your being purpose is support.
-So Please answer politely in english and under 5 seconds. " f"please be a good friend to your patient. " f"Your patient's name is {self.nameValue} and {self.manWomanValue} is an old person."}, {"role": "user", "content" : question}]
+So Please answer politely in english and under 5 seconds. " f"please be a good friend to your patient. " f"Your patient's name is {self.nameValue} and {self.manWomanValue} is an old person."}, {"role": "user", "content": question}]

         response = openai.ChatCompletion.create(
             model="gpt-3.5-turbo",